shahamer/maximum-biclique-benchmark/Datasets/random/README.md

 If you wish to use the code, please cite the following paper:
 Eran Shaham, Honghai Yu, and Xiao-Li Li.
 On finding the maximum edge biclique in a bipartite graph: a subspace clustering approach.
 In SIAM International Conference on Data Mining, 2006, pp. 315–323.

-Here's a line for us to start with.

-This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...
-This line is only separated by a single newline, so it's a separate line in the *same paragraph*.